 Make the sauce and let simmer.

-/2 hour before cooking, preheat oven to 475 degrees.
+1/2 hour before cooking, preheat oven to 475 degrees and place rack in bottom third of oven.

 Pour 3/4 cup warm water into small bowl; stir in yeast.
 Let stand until yeast dissolves, about 5 minutes.
 Sprinkle with about 1/4 teaspoon sugar, to help yeast grow.